 Depression is extremely common, affecting around 121 million people worldwide.
 Many people will experience short-lived symptoms and make a spontaneous recovery.
 For others the depressive episode may persist for six months or longer.

 Depression can occur for several reasons.
-Depression is sometimes triggered by loss of some kind, whether through the death of a loved one, a relationship breakdown, losing one’s job, having missed out on an important career opportunity or the failure to achieve an important personal goal.
+It is sometimes triggered by loss of some kind, whether through the death of a loved one, a relationship breakdown, losing one’s job, having missed out on an important career opportunity or the failure to achieve an important personal goal.
 Other major life events can also cause a depressive episode, such as retirement, moving house, childbirth, menopause, the diagnosis of disease or disability, etc. Very often depression can also be the result from exposure to multiple minor stresses rather than a single life event.

 Primary symptoms of depression